-Option Name Option Menu Text Description

-XU EPCS DISUSER XDATE EXPIRES (See Section 8.4.5 .)
-Print DISUSER DEA Expiration Date Expires 30 days This option prints all DISUSERed users with DEA # and where the DEA EXPIRATION DATE expires within 30 days.
-This option prints the following data:

-NAME

-• DEA#

-DEA EXPIRATION DATE

-XU EPCS PRIVS (See Section 8.4.6 .)
+Option Name Option Menu Text Description • DEA# DEA EXPIRATION DATE XU EPCS PRIVS (See Section 6.4.6 .)
 Print Prescribers with Privileges This option prints all active users who have privileges to any of the SCHEDULEs II through V and who have a DEA# or VA#.
-This option prints the following data:

-• NAME

-• DUZ

-• DEA#

-• VA#

-SCHEDULESs

-XU EPCS DISUSER PRIVS (See Section 8.4.7 .)
+This option prints the following data: NAMEDUZ • DEA# • VA# SCHEDULESs XU EPCS DISUSER PRIVS (See Section 6.4.7 .)
 Print DISUSER Prescribers with Privileges This option prints all DISUSERed users who have privileges to any of the SCHEDULEs II through V and who have a DEA# or VA#.
-This option prints the following data:

-• NAME

-• DUZ

-• DEA#

-TERMINATION DATE

-• VA#

-SCHEDULESs

-XU EPCS PSDRPH (See Section 8.4.8 .)
+This option prints the following data: NAME DUZ DEA# TERMINATION DATE VA# SCHEDULESS XU EPCS PSDRPH (See Section 6.4.8 .)
 Print PSDRPH Key Holders This option prints all active users holding the PSDRPH security key.
 This report sorts by Division, and within DIVISION, it sorts by NAME.
-This option prints the following data:

-• NAME

-• DUZ

-• GIVEN BY (Person Who Assigned Key)

-DATE GIVEN (Date Assigned)

-XU EPCS SET PARMS (See Section 8.4.9 .)
+This option prints the following data: NAME DUZ GIVEN BY (Person Who Assigned Key) DATE GIVEN (Date Assigned) XU EPCS SET PARMS (See Section 6.4.9 .)
 Print Setting Parameters Privileges This option prints all active users holding the XUEPCSEDIT security key.
 This option identifies individuals responsible for setting the parameters.

-XU EPCS PRINT EDIT AUDIT Print Audits for Prescriber Editing This option prints information related to the editing of prescriber information.
+XU EPCS PRINT EDIT AUDIT (See Section 6.4.10 .)
+Print Audits for Prescriber Editing This option prints information related to the editing of prescriber information.
+XU EPCS LOGICAL ACCESS (See Section 6.4.11 .)

-July 1995 Deviced May 2012 Kernel 107

-Option Name Option Menu Text Description (See Section 8.4.10 .)
-XU EPCS LOGICAL ACCESS (See Section 8.4.11 .)
 Task Changes to DEA Prescribing Privileges Report This tasked option prints the setting or change to DEA prescribing privileges related to issuance of a controlled substance prescription.
 This option only prints data from the previous day and with data that has been modified.
-The data is retrieved from the XUEPCS DATA file (#8991.6).
-This option should be scheduled to run on a daily basis.
+The data is retrieved from the XUEPCS DATA (#8991.6) file.

+Option Name Option Menu Text Description This option should be scheduled to run on a daily basis.
 XU EPCS PSDRPH AUDIT Task Allocation Audit of PSDRPH Key Report This tasked option prints the allocation of the PSDRPH security key.
-(See Section 8.4.12 .)
+(See Section 6.4.12 .)
 This option only prints data from the previous day and with data that has been modified.
-The report prints data for the archive XUEPCS PSDRPH AUDIT file (#8991.7).
+The report prints data for the archive XUEPCS PSDRPH AUDIT (#8991.7) file.
 This option should be scheduled to run on a daily basis.
-XU EPCS PSDRPH KEY Allocate/De-Allocate of This option allocates or de-allocates the (See Section 8.4.13 .)
-PSDRPH Key PSDRPH security key.
-XU EPCS EDIT DEA# AND XDATE (See Section 8.4.14 .)
-Edit Facility DEA# and Expiration Date This option edits the FACILITY DEA NUMBER (#52) and FACILITY DEA EXPIRATION DATE (#52.1) fields in the INSTITUTION file (#4).
+XU EPCS PSDRPH KEY (See Section 6.4.13 .)
+Allocate/De-Allocate of PSDRPH Key This option allocates or de-allocates the PSDRPH security key.
+XU EPCS EDIT DEA# AND XDATE (See Section 6.4.14 .)
+Edit Facility DEA# and Expiration Date This option edits the FACILITY DEA NUMBER (#52) and FACILITY DEA EXPIRATION DATE (#52.1) fields in the INSTITUTION (#4) file.

-8.4.2 Print DEA Expiration Date Null Option
+6.4.2 Print DEA Expiration Date Null Option

-Released with Kernel Patch XU8.0580, the Print DEA Expiration Date Null option [XU EPCS EXP DATE] prints all active users from the NEW PERSON file (#200) with the following field values:
+The Print DEA Expiration Date Null option [XU EPCS EXP DATE] prints all active users from the NEW PERSON (#200) file with the following field values: